NullDev/nulldev.org/blog/posts/why-nns-are-not-blackboxes.md

 My discussion partner said:

-> “Show me the pseudocode for generalizing text.
-We don't know how they do it!”
+> "Show me the pseudocode for generalizing text.
+We don't know how they do it!"

 Actually, we do.
-Neural networks *don't* “learn to generalize” in some human-like way.
+Neural networks *don't* "learn to generalize" in some human-like way.
 Instead, they **compress patterns** in the training data so they can be reused on unseen data.
 That's exactly what autoencoders do: they reduce input to essential features, then reconstruct it.

 For text models, we tokenize input into vectors, map them into high-dimensional space, and optimize a cost function so the network predicts tokens correctly.
-The “generalization” is just the side effect of minimizing loss.
+The "generalization" is just the side effect of minimizing loss.

 ## Why It Feels Like a Black Box